Commissioner of Internal Revenue vs. Primetown Property Group, Inc.

 Key Excerpts

-• "There obviously exists a manifest incompatibility in the manner of computing legal periods under the Civil Code and the Administrative Code of 1987.
-For this reason, we hold that Section 31, Chapter VIII, Book I of the Administrative Code of 1987, being the more recent law, governs the computation of legal periods.
-Lex posteriori derogat priori."
+- "There obviously exists a manifest incompatibility in the manner of computing legal periods under the Civil Code and the Administrative Code of 1987.
+For this reason, we hold that Section 31, Chapter VIII, Book I of the Administrative Code of 1987, being the more recent law, governs the computation of legal periods."

 Precedents Cited

-• National Marketing Corporation v.
-Tecson — Cited to illustrate the old rule under Article 13 of the Civil Code where a year was held to be equivalent to 365 days, regardless of whether it was a regular or a leap year.
-The Supreme Court effectively overturned this precedent by applying the Administrative Code of 1987.
+- National Marketing Corporation v.
+Tecson (139 Phil.
+584) — Previously held that under the Civil Code, a year is equivalent to 365 days regardless of whether it is a regular year or a leap year; distinguished/reconsidered in light of the Administrative Code of 1987.

-• David v.
-Commission on Election — Referenced for the test of implied repeal, which requires that the subsequent law must encompass the entire subject matter of the former and be irreconcilably inconsistent with it.
+- David v.
+Commission on Elections (G.R.
+No. 127116) — Cited for the test for implied repeal (subsequent law encompasses entirely the subject matter of the former and they cannot be reconciled).

 Provisions

-• Article 13, Civil Code — This article, which defines a "year" as 365 days, was held by the Court to have been impliedly repealed by the Administrative Code of 1987 with respect to the computation of legal periods.
+- Article 13, Civil Code — Provided that "years are of three hundred sixty-five days each"; held impliedly repealed by the Administrative Code of 1987 regarding computation of legal periods.